ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Created the product landing webpage.

 **Thoughts:** Was a busier today so didn't have as much time.
 Manged to create the navbar easily with functionality.
 CSS is coming more naturally to me now and I find myself grasping more concepts more easily.

+### Day 10: June 24, 2021

+**Today's Progress**: Created the email submission and aligned the layout with flex, played around with more css functions.
+Also applied fixed position to navbar.

+**Thoughts:** Only an hour today but didn't struggle as much as I thought I would.
+Css is slowly becoming easier and more intuitive the more I use it.
+Still need to mess with grid further as well.